pirony/ks-vue-fullpage/readme.md

 ```
 #### With Nuxt

-Create a ksvuefp.js file in yur plugins folder, and add it to yout nuxt.config.js file with ssr: false option
+Create a ksvuefp.js files in yur plugins folder, and add it to yout nuxt.config.js files with ssr: false option

 ksvuefp.js
 ```js